ZachGoldberg/Cerebro/README.md

 Cerebro is a job deployment and monitoring system created for the purpose of automating common system administration tasks, including but not limited to: job deployment, job growth (i.e. adding new nodes to a cluster) and machine maintenance (EC2 instance degradation, for example).
 For example, deploy a cluster of 4 MongoDB nodes with a push of a button, and if, 3 weeks later, one of them somehow disappears on a Saturday at 2AM when all your sysadmins are out on the town finishing their last round of drinks before last call, a new instance will automatically be provisioned, Mongo deployed to the machine and booted, all without needing to force anybody to sober up and get to a console.

+## Project Status
+Cerebro has mostly been developed by [me](https://github.com/ZachGoldberg) and with some help and brainstorming from [Ryan Borgeouix](https://github.com/BlueDragonX).
+Cerebro is in use in at least one production environment and a number of development/testing environment and "works".
+That said, it is sorely lacking in documentation and is probably not yet as easy as it will be to get a fully working stack up.
+Patches, forks, bug reports. etc are all more than welcome on the project's [github](https://github.com/ZachGoldberg/Cerebro) page, or you can contact me directly at zach@zachgoldberg.com with any issues you may be having.

 ## Capabilities

  * Monitor an individual process on a cloud hosted VM